Vietnam.vn - Nền tảng quảng bá Việt Nam

 The research team also completed a powdered AM endophytic fungal preparation containing beneficial fungal groups capable of controlling fungal pathogens and nematodes, applied to the process of growing tomatoes and chili peppers in small and large scale models in Hoc Mon and Cu Chi districts (HCMC).
 In addition, the project also created a source of domestic AM fungi capable of controlling plant pathogens, contributing to the organic agricultural production program of HCMC in particular and the whole country in general.

-Dr. Truong Phuoc Thien Hoang and his colleagues developed a process for multiplying the biomass of the Acaulospora genus of fungi in 100-150 days, through 4 stages, each stage requiring 20-50 days.
+Dr. Truong Phuoc Thien Hoang and his colleagues developed a process for multiplying the biomass of the Acaulospora genus in 100-150 days, through 4 stages, each stage requiring 20-50 days.
 The optimal storage time for AM fungal biomass products is 60 days and the best shelf life for AM products is 180 days.

 With the success of perfecting the AM symbiotic fungal biomass multiplication process and corresponding biological products, scientists in Ho Chi Minh City have opened up a new approach to the field of clean vegetable production, helping to keep the soil and users safe, protect the environment, and actively promote the trend of farming towards organic and sustainable products.